ultralame/missingadjective/PRESS-RELEASE.md

   > Competitive capture the flag in your browser.

 ## Summary ##
   > Action packed 5 on 5 capture the flag to satiate your competitive desires.
-Implemented with sockets for a
+Two teams playing per room.
-    seamless multiplayer experience.
+    Try to capture the flag an bring it back to base.
+Bump into other players in order to knock the flag out of their hands!
+First to 10 wins!

 ## Problem ##
   > Many games have a steep learning curve, which means that it takes a sizable time investment to learn how